dragoon/acts-collector/readme.md

 For very liquid assets like BTC, order book can contain many more bids and asks then initial 5000 allowed by _Binance_.
 So actually we don't want to refresh our order book cache at all unless there is an exception.
-After fixing the issue with refresh interval, the chart looks correct like this:
+After fixing the issue with refresh interval, the chart looks much better:

 ![](assets/refresh_interval_fixed.png)